-- The progress can be reported as a percentage, as in the following example: Scope 1 and Scope 2 GHG emissions have been reduced by 20% from the 2019 base year. - 945 For an example of how to present information on requirements in Disclosure 102-4, see Table 3. - 946 When reporting progress toward GHG emissions reduction targets, the organization should describe 947 known barriers to target achievement and, if applicable, the role of locked-in GHG emissions.
-For 948 more information on locked-in GHG emissions, see Guidance to 102-1-f.
+The progress can be reported as a percentage, as in the following example: Scope 1 and Scope 2 GHG emissions have been reduced by 20% from the 2019 base year.

+For an example of how to present information on requirements in Disclosure 102-4, see Table 3 in the Appendix.

+When reporting progress toward GHG emissions reduction targets, the organization should describe known barriers to target achievement and, if applicable, the role of locked-in GHG emissions.
+For more information on locked-in GHG emissions, see Guidance to 102-1-f.

-949 Guidance to 102-4-j
+Guidance to 102-4-j

-- Progress toward GHG emissions reduction targets can be achieved through the organization's initiatives or changes in the emissions due to other effects or factors. - 952 Initiatives of the organization that result in GHG emission reductions can include: - process redesign; - conversion and retrofitting of equipment; - fuel switching; - changes in behavior. - 957 Other effects or factors that result in GHG emissions reductions can include: - · decarbonization of the electricity grid caused by government policy; - decarbonization of purchased products and services initiated by suppliers; - reduced emissions from waste disposal due to government waste policy; - changes in consumer behavior (e.g., driving less).
+Progress toward GHG emissions reduction targets can be achieved through the organization's initiatives or changes in the emissions due to other effects or factors.

+Initiatives of the organization that result in GHG emission reductions can include:

+- · process redesign;

+- · conversion and retrofitting of equipment;

+- · fuel switching;

+- · changes in behavior.

+Other effects or factors that result in GHG emissions reductions can include:

+- · decarbonization of the electricity grid caused by government policy; - · decarbonization of purchased products and services initiated by suppliers; - reduced emissions from waste disposal due to government waste policy; - changes in consumer behavior (e.g., driving less).